lmmx/fugitrs/README.md

 # fugitrs

+> Python access to libgit2 Rust bindings for git diff patch info and printing

 _Fugitrs_ is a Python extension written in Rust using PyO3 aiming to steadily usurp the functionality of the `fugit` Python package into faster extension code.